Zaharije Ostojić: 1943–1944

 In July 1943, the Montenegrin Partisan leader Đilas contacted both Ostojić and Baćović to establish their willingness to work jointly against the Axis occupiers, given that a new government-in-exile was about to be established without Mihailović.
 They reported this contact to Mihailović who threatened to exclude them from his Chetnik organisation if they maintained contact with the Partisans.

-In October of 1943 Chetnik troops under command of Ostojić took over Višegrad from NDH and German forces, after which Chetniks massacred Muslim and to lesser extent Croat population of the city.
+In October 1943 Chetnik troops under command of Ostojić took over Višegrad from NDH and German forces, after which Chetniks massacred Muslim and to lesser extent Croat population of the city.
 This event has been ignored by post-war Yugoslav historiography because it was an example of successful fight of Chetniks against Axis forces, despite the scale of Chetnik crimes in the town and surrounding villages.
 Ostojić claimed in a report that killing, pillaging and robbery done by his soldiers happened against his orders, however justified it with recent massacre of few tens of Serbs in near-by villages.
 He purposely ignores much larger scale of massacres in Višegrad and the fact that killing lasted three days and stopped only because of intervention by Albert Seitz, member of American mission to Chetnik High Quarters.

 By September 1944, Ostojić had been promoted to potpukovnik (Note: Equivalent to a U.S. Army lieutenant colonel.), and was the Chetnik area commander in eastern Bosnia.
 In early September 1944, as Mihailović had been removed as Minister of the Army, Navy and Air Force with the demise of the Purić government-in-exile, Ostojić tried to make contact with Allied forces in Italy, and agreed with Lukačević to issue a proclamation to the people explaining that they were going to attack the Germans.
 After 12 September 1944, when King Peter called for all in Yugoslavia to rally around Tito, Ostojić and Baćović warned Mihailović that their men were losing their will to fight the Partisans.
 Concerned that the Russians would hand the Chetniks over to the Partisans, Ostojić then contacted the United States Office of Strategic Services liaison officer with the Chetniks, Colonel Robert H. McDowell, but was unable to arrange for the Chetniks to be placed under American command.